srbarba/msw-fs-router/README.md

 <!-- /automd -->

+> **⚠️ Warning: This package is experimental and currently only works with Node.js because it uses `globby`.
+I am in the process of converting this into a plugin with `unplugin` to make it usable both in Node.js and the browser.**

 `msw-fs-router` is a package that provides a file system-based router for mocking server responses using [Mock Service Worker (MSW)](https://mswjs.io/).

 It allows you to define your mock routes and responses in a file system structure, making it easier to manage and scale your mock API.